SkeLLLa/fastify-metrics/README.md

 This plugin uses [prom-client](https://github.com/siimon/prom-client) under the hood.

-This plugin also adds 2 http metrics for your routes:
+This plugin also adds two http metrics for your routes:

 - Requests duration histogram
 - Requests duration summary